devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 39: Wisgen Favorite BLoC Tests 2 [\[11\]](https://github.com/Fasust/wisgen)*

-In this test, we create three wisdoms and add/remove them from the favorite BLoC by sending the corresponding events.
-We use the *emitsInOrder()* *matcher* to tell the framework that we are working with a Stream and looking for a specific set of events to be emitted in order [\[82\]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).
+In this test, we create three wisdoms and add/remove them from the favorite BLoC by sending the corresponding Events.
+We use the *emitsInOrder()* *matcher* to tell the framework that we are working with a Stream and looking for a specific set of Events to be emitted in order [\[82\]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).
 The Flutters test framework also offers many other Stream matchers besides *emitsInOrder()* [\[83\]](https://pub.dev/packages/test#asynchronous-tests):

-  - *emits()* matches a single data event.
+  - *emits()* matches a single data Event.
-  - *emitsError()* matches a single error event.
+  - *emitsError()* matches a single error Event.
-  - *emitsDone* matches a single done event.
+  - *emitsDone* matches a single done Event.
   - *emitsAnyOf()* consumes events matching one (or more) of several possible matchers.
   - *emitsInAnyOrder()* works like emitsInOrder(), but it allows the matchers to match in any order.
-  - *neverEmits()* matches a stream that finishes without matching an inner matcher.
+  - *neverEmits()* matches a Stream that finishes without matching an inner matcher.
   - And more [\[83\]](https://pub.dev/packages/test#asynchronous-tests)

 ### Mockito